 So one could only assume that in the hours she wasn’t home, there should be nothing but peace and quiet.

-If not for her afro-headed brother, of course.
+If not for her younger brother, of course.

 It was just another typical afternoon for Michael Jason Kay, the spotlights in his room practically high-beams, and his music so loud that it seemed to warp the walls of his room with each loud bass strum.

-Taller than most boys his age, Michael Kay flowed like water, his red sneakers burning up the dance floor with each step.
-As the pumping disco beat pulsed around him, he bounced back and forth in near perfect sync.
+Taller than most boys his age, Michael Kay flowed like water, red sneakers burning up the dance floor with each step.
+As the pumping disco beat pulsed around him, he bounced back and forth to it in near perfect sync.

 Though his room was small, it was big enough to fit the configuration of colored spot lights he had bought to better emulate the heart of a disco dance floor.
 The room lit up with a turquoise glint, reflecting off his tan skin as his large orb of hair bobbed and his record player continued to play its soulful melody in the corner.

 Eyes closed, lost in the music, Michael could feel words just beginning to escape his lips as he descended into boogie wonderland.

 Unfortunately for him, those next words never came.
 Instead, a voice pierced the wall of noise, reminding Michael that this apartment was, in fact, not just his.